BrewBlox/brewblox-documentation/docs/dev/decisions/microservice_adjustments.md

 All benefits that revolve around isolation of functionality are useful regardless of the scope of the project.

-The significant difference between BrewBlox and the monolith envisioned by the microservice pattern is scale.
+The significant difference between Brewblox and the monolith envisioned by the microservice pattern is scale.
-Individual BrewBlox systems see very little traffic, and Brewpi is unlikely to employ multiple teams of software developers.
+Individual Brewblox systems see very little traffic, and Brewpi is unlikely to employ multiple teams of software developers.

 ## (Relevant) microservice drawbacks

 Again we'll be referring to [when to implement microservices][microservice_io] on microservices.io.

-This time, each listed drawback is evaluated on relevancy for the BrewBlox project.
+This time, each listed drawback is evaluated on relevancy for the Brewblox project.

 ### Developer tools don't provide explicit support for distributed applications